 Frequently asked questions about the Assistive Technologies Center are answered below.

 The ATC's goal is to provide integration of assistive technology services to the UMass Amherst community.
-The ATC is a collaboration of Office of Information Technologies (OIT), Disability Services and the UMass Libraries.
+The ATC is a collaboration of UMass Amherst IT, Disability Services and the UMass Libraries.

 The ATC is located on the Lower Level of W.E.B.
 Du Bois Library.